kadeeeem/kadeeeem.github.io/_posts/2025-12-9-PE-CE-Peering.md

 ---

 ![MPLS Topology](/assets/img/MPLSLab1/Diagram.jpg)
+<a href="https://github.com/kadeeeem/ENARSI/tree/main/MPLS" target="_blank">Lab Files</a>

 ## MPLS Lab: Log Entry #2

 In the last post, we went over configuring OSPF(or any IGP) within the MPLS core and why it's important.
 If you missed it, to summarize:
-- The configuration of the IGP is critical to MPLS because it advertises all networks within the core, providing end-to-end transit between Provider routers.
+- The configuration of the IGP is critical to MPLS because it **advertises all networks within the core, providing end-to-end transit between Provider routers.**
-- This gives LDP the ability to provide label bindings for IGP-learned routes, and those labels are used to make forwarding decisions.
+- This gives Label Distribution Protocol(LDP) the ability to provide label bindings for IGP-learned routes, and those labels are used to make forwarding decisions.
 We will discuss that further in a subsequent post.

 ### VRFs

 Before getting there, we need to create the L3VPN between the Provider Edge and the Customer Edge routers.
-To segregate traffic between customers, we must associate them to their own VRF(Virtual Routing and Forwarding) instance.
+To segregate traffic between customers, we must associate them to their own ***Virtual Routing and Forwarding(VRF)*** instance.

 Each VRF creates its own RIB and FIB, both of which are used to generate a unique routing and forwarding instance that is separate from the default global routing table.
 I will explain the topic of VRFs in more detail in a dedicated post.
-If you need a more in-depth explanation on routing tables and VRFs, please refer to the links below.
+For now, if you need a more in-depth explanation on routing tables and VRFs, please refer to the links below.
 - <a href="https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/vrf/design/guide/vrfDesignGuide.html" target="_blank">VRF Design Guide</a>
 - <a href="https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5xx/routing/25xx/b-routing-cg-25xx-ncs540/overview-of-rib.html" target="_blank">RIB</a>